elastio/bon/website/guide/documenting.md

 :::

 When `#[derive(Builder)]` is placed on top of a struct, then documentation on the struct fields will be copied to the docs on the setter methods.

+## Positional members

+Documentation comments are allowed on [positional members](./positional-members).
+However, since there are no separate setter methods generated for them, the docs on these members will not be copied anywhere, and thus they won't appear in `rustdoc`.
+Instead, it's recommended to write documentation for these members on the top level of the struct or function.